Gender Equality Plan - GEP

 The University publishes equality and diversity data annually to assess the progress made and challenges faced in achieving our equality and diversity objectives.

 This takes the form of two separate reports - the annual Diversity and Inclusion Report and the annual Gender Pay Gap Report.
-The latest and previous reports can be found here.
+The latest and previous reports are available on the annual reports webpage.

 The GEP must also include awareness-raising and training actions on gender equality.
 These activities should engage the whole organisation and be an evidence-based, ongoing and long-term process.
 Activities should cover unconscious gender biases training aimed at staff and decision-makers and can also include communication activities and gender equality training that focuses on specific topics or addresses specific groups.